socialmediatools/HyperVote-Terminal/README.md

 NEW VERSION HAVE A MASS STORIES LOOKING FEATURES.

 ### IMPORTANT INFORMATION:
-- We can’t guarantee lifetime workability and safety, because IG can change or update something in api.

 This is a standalone script for usage in Terminal/Console in Windows/Mac/Linux OS systems.
 You need a PC/Laptop or VPS server for running this script.

 ## Description